 Ayrshire Valuation Joint Board was established in 1996 at local government re-organisation by Act of Parliament.
 The Board maintains the electoral, council tax and non-domestic rates registers for the three Councils of East, North and South Ayrshire.
 The Board's running costs are met by the three member Councils.
 Surpluses or deficits on the Board's operations are shared between the Councils.
-In 2013-2014, South Ayrshire Council contributed £0.741m or 33.34% of the Board's estimated running costs.
-Its share of the year-end net assets of £0.030m (2012-2013 £0.205m) is included in the Group Balance Sheet.
+In 2014-2015, South Ayrshire Council contributed £0.741m or 34% of the Board's estimated running costs.
+Its share of the year-end net liability of £0.334m (2013-2014 £0.030m - net asset) is included in the Group Balance Sheet.
 Copies of Ayrshire Valuation Joint Board's accounts may be obtained from the Treasurer to Ayrshire Valuation Joint Board, County Buildings, Wellington Square, Ayr KA7 1DR.
 The following table details the main elements of South Ayrshire Council's share of assets and liabilities of the Board.

-2013-2014 2012-2013
+2014-2015 2013-2014

 £000 £000

-Share of assets 285 244
+Share of assets 343 285

-Share of liabilities (255) (39)
+Share of liabilities (677) (255)

-Share of revenues (750) (745)
+Share of revenues (820) (750)

-Share of (surplus)/deficit 37 (34)
+Share of (surplus)/deficit (2) 37

-Ayr Renaissance was established by South Ayrshire Council as a separate arms length, Limited Liability Company, with the purpose of regenerating Ayr Town Centre.
+Ayr Renaissance LLP was established by South Ayrshire Council as a separate arms-length, Limited Liability Company, with the purpose of regenerating Ayr Town Centre.
 It has two members, namely the Council (which is entitled to 99.999% share of profits) and SAC (LLP Nominees) Limited, a nominee company wholly owned by South Ayrshire Council.
 The Executive Director-Economy, Neighbourhood and Environment of South Ayrshire Council sits on the board along with three council Members and five private sector members.
 The organisation's running costs are met by South Ayrshire Council by way of an annual revenue contribution.
-South Ayrshire Council contributed £0.175m for running costs and £0.259m as a capital grant during 2013-2014.
+South Ayrshire Council contributed £0.208m for running costs and £0.375m as a capital grant during 2014-2015.
 The following table details the main elements of South Ayrshire Council's share of assets and liabilities of the Board.

-2013-2014 2012-2013
+2014-2015 2013-2014

 £000 £000

-Share of assets 1,260 970
+Share of assets 1,639 1,260

-Share of liabilities (65) (35)
+Share of liabilities (68) (65)

-Share of revenues (266) (200)
+Share of revenues (294) (266)

-Share of (surplus)/deficit ⊕.
+Share of (surplus)/deficit 2.1

-Note 4 Contingent Liabilities
+Note 4 Contingent liabilities

-At 31 March 2014 the Council had no share of contingent liabilities in any of its associate entities.
+At 31 March 2015 the Council had no share of contingent liabilities in any of its associate entities.